4 min

 • Excessive eye rubbing can also lead to bloodshot eyes, dark circles, and wrinkles around the eyes.

-• Rubbing is particularly harmful to those with progressive myopia or glaucoma, as it can worsen eyesight and cause permanent vision loss, retinal tear or detachment, and heightened eye pressure.
+• Rubbing is particularly harmful to those with progressive myopia or glaucoma.
+It can worsen eyesight and cause permanent vision loss, retinal tear or detachment, and heightened eye pressure.

 • How To Avoid Rubbing Your Eyes